Sundess/masathai/README.md

-# masathai
+# Masathai
-# A javaFX application for quiz test with registration and login for college project.
+A javaFX application for quiz test with registration and login for college project.